learn-co-curriculum/omniauth_lab/README.md

 > _WOW!_ That last paragraph integrated a lot of Rails knowledge.
 This is the
 > level at which professional Rails developers communicate with each other!

-Start up your web server and visit the root route.
+Start your web server and visit the root route.
 Select `Signing in with the developer strategy`.

 You'll be redirected to the "dummy" or "temporary" signup form for the